-My research examines how non-formal arts sectors contribute to young people’s well-being, as part of urban youth infrastructures in cities around the world.
-In our new book, Youth Sites: Histories of Creativity, Care and Learning in the City, my co-authors and I examine the emergence and consolidation of youth arts organizations as part of the structures of youth provision that make cities hospitable for young people.
-Our work draws on infrastructural analysis to examine youth arts sectors as aesthetic, social semiotic and material resources.
-We have developed a historical study of learning spaces for various youth communities in three global cities (London, Toronto, Vancouver), and in this talk, I will provide a structural overview of our analysis and take a closer look at how arts organisations negotiate the semiotics of authenticity and trust to aid youth transitions is challenging times.
+Stuart R. Poyntz's research examines how non-formal arts sectors contribute to young people’s well-being, as part of urban youth infrastructures in cities around the world.
+In their new book, Youth Sites: Histories of Creativity, Care and Learning in the City, Stuart and his co-authors examine the emergence and consolidation of youth arts organizations as part of the structures of youth provision that make cities hospitable for young people.
+Their work draws on infrastructural analysis to examine youth arts sectors as aesthetic, social semiotic and material resources.
+They have developed a historical study of learning spaces for various youth communities in three global cities (London, Toronto, Vancouver), and in this seminar, Stuart will provide a structural overview of their analysis and take a closer look at how arts organisations negotiate the semiotics of authenticity and trust to aid youth transitions is challenging times.

 Stuart R. Poyntz is Associate Dean in the Faculty of Communication, Art and Technology, and Co-Chair of the Centre for Community Engaged Research at Simon Fraser University.
 He is Associate Professor in the School of Communication, and has been a Visiting Scholar at Queensland University of Technology, Griffith University and the University of British Columbia, and was President of the Association for Research in Cultures of Young People from 2012-2017.
 His research addresses children’s media cultures, theories of public life and urban youth media production.
 He has published three books and is currently Principal Investigator of the SSHRC-funded research project, Youthsites: Charting the non-formal arts learning sector in creative lives, and Lead Investigator of the Social Media and News Section of the SSHRC-funded research project, IMPACTS: Collaborations to Address Sexual Violence on Campus.

 Need assistance to register for this seminar?
 Ring +612 9385 6776.